Family: Apiaceae (Carrot Family)

 Erect, biennial, up to 8' tall forb; stems green with purple spots, freely branched, and hollow; all parts deadly poisonous.
 Flower is white, 5-parted; inflorescence of many 2"-3 1/2" mostly terminal umbels often with 2-4 together from the top stem node, with age the side umbels overtop the central one; blooms June-Aug.

-Native Lookalikes: Currently no information available, or there are no native species that could be confused with Poison hemlock.
+Native Lookalikes: Currently no information available here yet, or there are no native Texas species that could be confused with Poison hemlock.

 Ecological Threat: All plant parts are poisonous; however, the seeds contain the highest concentration of poison.
 (It was probably used to poison Socrates.)
 It contains highly poisonous alkaloids toxic to all classes of livestock and humans.
 Human deaths have occurred from harvesting and consuming the roots as wild carrots or parsnips.
 It may act as a pioneer species quickly colonizing disturbed sites and displacing natives during early successional areas.